alannchang/capstone_project/README.md

 ## 🧠 Future Features (Planned)

-- Offline training mode for the RL agent.
 - An undo stack for enhanced user control.
 - Advanced label suggestions based on email content.
 - Action preview mode before executing.
-- User-specific profiles and customization.
-- Plugin-like API for extending LLM capabilities.

 ## 🛠 Development Status

-This is a very early-stage project.
+This is a work in progress.
 Please note that this project is evolving — expect changes and improvements over time.

 ## 🙏 Acknowledgments